Dermot Desmond ups support for Datalex as Covid-19 crisis bites

 Datalex’s chief executive Sean Corkery.

-Datalex, the travel retail software provider to airlines, said on Tuesday that its main shareholder Dermot Desmond has eased terms on $12.4 million (€11 million) of loans and committed to providing a further lifeline as it deals with the fallout from the Covid-19 crisis.
+Datalex, the travel retail software provider to airlines, said on Tuesday that its main shareholder Dermot Desmond has eased terms on $12.4 million (€11 million) of loans and committed to providing a further lifeline, if needed, to deal with the fallout from the Covid-19 crisis.

-The Dublin-listed company revealed in its delayed 2019 annual report that posted a net loss of $12.1 million for the year, down from a shortfall of $47.2 million for the previous year.
+The Dublin-listed company revealed details of the support from Mr Demsond in its delayed 2019 annual report that posted a net loss of $12.1 million for the year, down from a shortfall of $47.2 million for the previous year.

 Charges

-As Datalex’s previous auditors EY had refused to sign off on Datalex’s 2018 report, its newest auditors, Deloitte, were not able to express an opening opinion on the company’s opening financial position.
+As Datalex’s previous auditors EY had refused to sign off on Datalex’s 2018 report, its new auditors, Deloitte, were not able to express an opening opinion on the company’s opening financial position.

-Deloitte saying that it had “nothing to report” under a number of headlines in the report represents “a very significant improvement on the prior year,” Datalex said.
+Deloitte said it had “nothing to report” under a number of headlines in the report represents “a very significant improvement on the prior year”, Datalex said.

+In addition, he has given a commitment to provide up to a further €10 million of funding to the group, if needed, through his Tireragh vehicle.

-The group, whose shares were suspended from trading in May last year after it missed a deadline to file 2018 results, said on Tuesday it is in “advanced discussions” with the Central Bank of Ireland and Euronext Dublin regarding the resumption of trading.
+Datalex, whose shares were suspended from trading in May last year after it missed a deadline to file 2018 results, said on Tuesday it is in “advanced discussions” with the Central Bank and Euronext Dublin, the stock exhcnage, regarding the resumption of trading.

 Loans